With sophisticated customer identification, the sandwich chain used digital media to build intent among its current and prospective customer base.

 “Our goal was to test if digital could help us reactivate guests who hadn’t purchased in at least three months,” says Jeff Hemschoot, marketing director at Jersey Mike’s.
 “We also wanted to target customers who have dined at competitors.”

-Jersey Mike’s turned to Epsilon and its digital media solutions to first identify lapsed and net-new customers, reach them through personalized display advertising across relevant publishers and measure the results: For example, how did each message actually influence the individual?
+Jersey Mike’s turned to Epsilon Digital to first identify lapsed and net-new customers, reach them through personalized display advertising across relevant publishers and measure the results: For example, how did each message actually influence the individual?

 Recovery mindset: A phased digital media approach for restaurants